Clapham stabbing: Two men injured in homophobic attack

 Two men were taken to hospital after being stabbed in a homophobic attack outside a south London nightclub.

-The men, in their 20s and 30s, were attacked in Clapham High Street in Clapham on Sunday night.
-They have since been sent home from hospital.
+The men, in their 20s and 30s, were attacked outside the Two Brewers in Clapham High Street on Sunday night.

 Det Insp Gary Castle says he is "aware of the shock this attack will cause members of the LGBT+ community", adding "an urgent investigation is ongoing".